defenseunicorns/compliance-auditor/docs/dependency-updates.md

   - Include steps to validate the dependency updates

 ### Notes
-- Validation of the checksums is currently a manual process an a byproduct of not yet capturing the provenance of Renovates checksum process.
-Given that no single version of Renovate is being used (this is the non-self-hostedGitHub application), we do not track updates to the renovate runtime itself.
+- Validation of the checksums is currently a manual process and a byproduct of not yet capturing the provenance of Renovates checksum process.
+Given that no single version of Renovate is being used (this is the non-self-hosted GitHub application), we do not track updates to the renovate runtime itself.